 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: Home users who want to understand why some microphones behave more predictably than others in real rooms.
+Who this guide is for: Home karaoke users who want to understand why some microphones feel cleaner, calmer, and more predictable in real rooms.

 Quick Answer

-Microphone rejection is the mic’s ability to avoid picking up sound it is not supposed to focus on.
-In home karaoke, that usually means reducing how much speaker sound, room reflections, TV spill, and nearby voices get into the microphone compared with the singer’s voice.
-In plain English, good rejection helps the mic stay more locked onto the person using it instead of behaving like it is listening to the whole room.
-That does not mean the mic hears only one thing.
+Microphone rejection is the mic’s ability to reduce unwanted sound coming from outside the main vocal area.
+In home karaoke, that usually means less speaker bleed, room reflection, TV spill, and nearby voices entering the microphone compared with the singer’s voice.
+Good rejection does not mean the mic hears only the singer.
 It means unwanted sound is kept more under control.
-In real rooms, that makes karaoke feel easier, cleaner, and more predictable, especially when space is reflective or multiple sound sources are close together.
+In real rooms, that can make karaoke feel cleaner, more stable, and more predictable, especially when speakers are close, the room is reflective, or several people are nearby.

 Table of Contents